Hold an Event or Activity

 The Fraser Coast has many unique and beautiful locations suitable for holding different types of events and activities.

-Council regulates events and activities both on public and private land.
+Under Local Law Government Act 2009 - Local Law 1 (Administration) 2011, Council regulates events and activities on both public and private land.

-On public land this ensures public safety, balance of events/activities and to maintain infrastructure and on private land to make sure events are carried out safely and are considerate of others and the surrounding environment.
+Applications for events on private land are to ensure events are carried out safely and are considerate of others and the surrounding environment.

-Permits are required in most circumstances and failure to obtain a permit may result in penalties.
+Approvals are required in most circumstances and failure to obtain an approval may result in penalties.

 Types of Approvals